Join the Breads of the Creative Cities Project

 Project goals

-STRENGTHEN THE UCC NETWORK COLLABORATION
+STRENGTHEN THE UNESCO CREATIVE CITIES NETWORK

-CREATE A CULTURAL DIGITAL RESOURCE
+BUILD A GLOBAL CULTURAL DIGITAL ARCHIVE

 Bread of the Creative Cities 2025 Book